rodrigoalvesvieira/cepfacil/README.md

 ## Licença

 CepFacil é liberado sob a licença do Eclipse.
-Veja os detalhes no arquivo LICENSE desse repositório.
+Veja os detalhes no arquivo LICENSE na raiz do projeto.

 [CepFacil]: http://www.cepfacil.com.br